BlockfreelancerBFC/BLOCKFREELANCER/README.md

 ICO MAY BE SUSPENDED WHILE AIRDROP TOKENS STARTS TRADING:
 We might pause ICO until platform is launched but the already existing or sold tokens on private sale and airdrops will be trading on exchanges

+⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️

+Hi Blockfreelancer users.

+We wish to announce an instant Stop of tokens sales and end the project too.
+We don't seems to be getting any supports or contributions to enable us continue the project.
+Everyone is simply here for airdrop nobody is contributing, we can't afford to continue because there won't be money to develop platform, pay exchange fees, and possibly pay the team.
+We'd be returning the money we raised from our indoors private investors, then put an end to the project because we couldn't raise funds from the public.Therefore, soft cap  not reached.

+We wish to make this project successful but we can't continue without funds.

+Regards Blockfreelancer